Four O'Clock (The Twilight Zone): Plot

 Crangle calls a number of government agencies, and Agent Hall of the FBI is sent to investigate.
-Crangle tells him of his plan to shrink every evil person at 4:00 that afternoon through sheer force of will, mentioning his belief about a global conspiracy involving the evil people of the world.
+Crangle tells him of his plan to shrink every evil person at 4 o'clock that afternoon through sheer force of will, mentioning his belief about a global conspiracy involving the evil people of the world.
 He also mentions that he has tried such feats before (trying to turn wheels into triangle shapes due to believing that evil uses public transportation to move).
 He believes that by shrinking all evil people to two feet tall, that they will be unable to carry on their everyday lives and eventually become extinct.
 Hall asks Crangle if he has ever had any psychiatric help and tells Crangle that they do not need his kind of help because they have the law.
 Hall says that both support and help in upholding the law are appreciated, but what Crangle is doing is instead interference.
 Crangle accuses him of being in on the conspiracy.
 As Hall leaves, Crangle screams at him that he too will be two feet tall in just 20 minutes.
-When 4:00 rolls around, Crangle is horrified to find that he himself has been shrunk to two feet tall.
-He struggles in vain to get up to his window sill, and one last time Pete calls out the word "nut".
+When 4 o'clock rolls around, Crangle gloats on his imminent triumph to Pete, who calls out "nut" but then adds, "Certainly, Peter.
+This is kind of a celebration."
+Crangle is then horrified to find that he himself has been shrunk to two feet tall.
+As he struggles in vain to get up to his windowsill before collapsing in anguish, Pete calls out the word "nut" one last time, implying that he had been insulting Crangle by calling him a "nut" the entire time.

-(In the radio adaptation starring Stan Freberg, the ending was altered to be more gruesome as Pete the parrot mistakes the now-shrunken Crangle for a "nut".)
+In the radio adaptation starring Stan Freberg, the ending was altered to be more gruesome as Pete mistakes the now-shrunken Crangle for a "nut" and eats him.